der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 selector.forDateRange("LAST_7_DAYS");
 ```

-Date range must be specified if the selector has conditions or ordering for metrics statistics applied.
+If you apply conditions or ordering that reference performance metric fields, you must specify a date range.
 Only the last date range specified will be used.

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-dateRange|String|Date range to set onto the selector.
+dateRange|String|Date range to apply to the selector.
 ### Returns:
 |Type|Description|
 |-|-